steve-caron-dynatrace/hot2020-k8s-openshift/Exercise_Instructions/03_Import_k8s_labels_annotations/README.md

-# Exercise #3 Automatic import of Kubernetes labels and annotations
+# Exercise #3 Set up automatic import of Kubernetes labels and annotations

 ## Explore metadata in pod definitions